tjibbevanderlaan/chromeos-filesystem-sftp/docs/code_structure.md

 The reason why the window.js shows the fingerprint to the user is a concern of security issues.
 That is, the user must confirm whether the server which the user is trying to connect is correct server or not by the fingerprint.

+#### Keep button click event

+When this event fired, the onClickedBtnKeep() function is called.
+This function has an ability to store the entered information to login to the server to local storage with [chrome.storage.local](https://developer.chrome.com/apps/storage#property-local) API.
+If the same server name, port number and user name entry exists, it will be overwritten.

+#### Setting button click event

+When this event fired, the onClickedBtnSettings() function is called.
+The function opens the dialog to configure some settings.
+Currently, there is one setting item whether the password is stored or not.

 ### [/app/scripts/background.js](https://github.com/yoichiro/chromeos-filesystem-sftp/blob/master/app/scripts/background.js)

 TBD